mcleanse13/ALY6080_Integrated-Experiential-Learning_XN-Project/Module 12_Final Project Submission/README.md

-Optimizing Amazon Advertising & Digital Sales Strategy Using Predictive Analytics
+Final Project: Optimizing Amazon Advertising & Digital Sales Strategy Using Predictive Analytics

 In this final module, my team and I delivered our Sponsor Project for Yeoman Technology Group (YTG), presenting a comprehensive strategic plan to enhance digital sales and marketing using Amazon data.
 I contributed to the development of predictive models and interactive dashboards, synthesizing insights from exploratory data analysis, brand share metrics, search query performance, and conversion data.
 Together, we identified high-value areas for advertising, optimized ad spend, and provided actionable recommendations to improve conversion rates and strengthen brand positioning.
 The deliverable includes a “how-to” guide for using the dashboards and models, ensuring that YTG stakeholders can leverage our analysis effectively.